Actual or Possible Criminal Investigation?

 The first stage of this process is an audit, which is just a civil tax assessment process.

 If you are being audited and are complying with the IRS, typically you will have nothing to worry about beyond taxes, civil penalties, and interest thereon.
-But when the IRS discovers what it believes to be criminal violation, they may make a referral to the IRS criminal investigation division (“CID”).
+But when the IRS discovers what it believes to be a criminal violation, they may make a referral to the IRS criminal investigation division (“CID”).

 The CID investigation is the second state of the criminal tax process.
 The CID is staffed by IRS special agents.
 IRS special agents investigate cases referred to them by IRS personnel or tax returns that are flagged by the IRS computer systems as being suspicious.